canujohann/Java-PHP-UDP/README.md

 java UDPServer
 ```

 You're done !
-UDP Data (messageStr) in the java class was succefully send to the PHP script.
+UDP data (messageStr) in the java class was succefully send to the PHP script.